-Guardian Julie Lynch responds in support of the termination of parental rights, noting that it "defies common sense" that Petitioner Mother could have been unaware of the serious sexual abuse regularly occurring in her home.
-Guardian William Huffman concurs, noting that two different siblings stated that the mother knew about the abuse and did nothing.
-Guardian Ryan Flanigan also concurs, noting that one of the perpetrators of the abuse even admitted that his mother was often home when he abused his siblings.
+Guardian Julie Lynch responds in support of the termination of parental rights, noting that Petitioner Father did not comply in his case plan and improvement period even when not incarcerated, given that he was fired from his job, missed many of his parenting classes, was evicted, and failed to appear for his psychological examination.
+Guardian William Huffman concurs, noting that petitioner's utter disregard for the welfare and safety of his children allowed rampant sexual abuse to occur in the home.
+Guardian Ryan Flanigan also concurs and notes that petitioner had ignored the abuse in the home and was incarcerated during the improvement period, making it impossible for him to complete the case plan.
 The DHHR also argues in support of the termination of parental rights, stating that petitioner subjected the children to the sexual abuse in this matter which is proof that there is no reasonable likelihood that the conditions of abuse can be substantially corrected.
-The DHHR also asserts that petitioner was a stay-at-home mother who somehow failed to notice that seven of her children were being sexually abused in the home, and therefore any attempt at a further improvement period would be futile.
+The DHHR also asserts that petitioner somehow failed to notice that seven children were being sexually abused in the home, and therefore any attempt at a further improvement period would be futile.